Thursday, August 27, 2015

 22. Everybody's Got Something To Hide Except Me and My Monkey

-Next to "Helter Skelter", The Beatles (The White Album) heaviest moment is John's balls awesome "Everybody's Got Something To Hide Except Me and My Monkey".
-Yes it is the longest title to a Beatles song and it is also damn near Mr. Lennon's best song on the album.
-John and Yoko were in the early stages of their long, "What's everybody's problem, we just wanna be together 24/7", honeymoon phase of their relationship and John wrote the song basically saying "Hey we're good, everybody just chill".
-Ultimately, this song just has a funny title, kicks all kinds of ass, and least us never forget, contains the greatest bass break in music history, "You Can Call Me Al" included.
+Next to "Helter Skelter", the "heaviest" moment on The Beatles (The White Album) is John's awesome "Everybody's Got Something To Hide Except Me and My Monkey".
+Yes it is the longest title to a Beatles song and it is also damn near Mr. Lennon's best moment on the album.
+John and Yoko were in the early stages of their long, "What's everybody's problem, we just wanna be together 24/7", honeymoon phase of their relationship, and John wrote the song basically to say "Hey we're good, everybody just chill".
+Ultimately, this track just has a funny title, kicks all kinds of ass, and least us never forget the greatest bass break in music history, "You Can Call Me Al" included.

 21. I Need You

-George's second ever released song on a Beatles album was the Help! track "I Need You" and it improves leaps and bounds upon his also still solid debut "Don't Bother Me" from With the Beatles.
-The volume pedal hook perfectly compliments the vocal melody and simple acoustic arrangement of the song.
-A cowbell and snare is about the only percussion you hear and George's lyric to future wife Patti Harrison is most genuine.
+George's second ever released song on a Beatles album was the Help! track "I Need You", and it improves leaps and bounds upon his still solid debut "Don't Bother Me" from With the Beatles.
+The volume pedal hook perfectly compliments the vocal melody and simple acoustic arrangement.
+A cowbell and snare is about the only percussion that you hear from Ringo, and George's lyric to future wife Patti Harrison is most genuine.
 The band recorded it on the same day that they did "Another Girl" and "Ticket To Ride", all three marking the first day of recording for the year 1965.
 I would say that this is George's third best Beatles song and just about the highlight of Help!.

 Monday, August 10, 2015